Table of Contents

 DM002 quadcopter review with build instruction

-The DM002 micro FPV quad was sent to me by Banggood in order to make a honest review.
+The DM002 micro FPV quad was sent to me by Banggood in order to make an honest review.
 BG is a very popular online store among RC enthusiasts.
-They commercialize not just quadcopters but as well multi-rotor parts.
+They commercialize not just quadcopters but as well as multi-rotor parts.

 Arrived home, I immediately opened the package in order to check its content.
 I was curious if includes everything is required to build a flying machine.